-This Professional Certificate is designed to facilitate participants to consider current concepts, policy, legislation, and good practice relating to whistleblowing law and practice in Ireland.
-Participants will be introduced to the concept of whistleblowing and protected disclosures from both a legal and practical perspective.
-The course focusses on the key legislative provisions and case law of the Protected Disclosures Act 2014, as well as sectoral whistleblowing law.
-It will also introduce participants to the recently adopted EU Whistleblowers Directive.
-The course will provide participants with the practical tools to develop and implement best practice procedures for dealing with protected disclosures/whistleblowing in the workplace.
+This course is designed to facilitate participants to consider current concepts, policy, legislation, and good practice relating to whistleblowing law and practice in Ireland.
+Participants will be introduced to the concept of whistleblowing/protected disclosures from both a legal and practical perspective.
+The course focusses on the key legislative provisions and case law of the Protected Disclosures Act 2014 and the recently adopted Protected Disclosures (Amendment) Act 2022.
+The course will provide participants with the practical tools to develop and implement best practice procedures for dealing with whistleblowing/protected disclosures in the workplace.

 Applications for admission to the Programme are invited from practising barristers or solicitors, graduates holding an approved university law degree or law-based inter disciplinary university degree or equivalent.

-Applications will also be considered from the holders of academic and/or professional qualifications and/or proof of such experience as satisfy the Department of Law that they are able to participate fully in the course.
+Applications will also be considered from the holders of academic and/or professional qualifications and/or proof of such experience as satisfy the School of Law and Criminology that they are able to participate fully in the course.

 Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.